 Hearn spent his last three seasons with the Phillies, who converted him into a reliever.
 The senior member of staff, Hearn logged 74 and 73½ innings respectively in 1957 and 1958, and often in mop-up duty.
 Since 1954 Hearn had battled an assortment of hip strains and discomfort.
 Pain resurfaced in 1959, limiting his effectiveness.
 On May 22 he was given his unconditional release.
 The converted third baseman retired with a 109-89 record and a 3.81 ERA in 1,703⅔ innings.
 Hearn belted nine home runs in his career, including eight in the Polo Grounds, and finished with a .141 batting average (77-for-548).

 Immediately after his playing career Hearn returned to his offseason home in Atlanta with his wife, Mary Anne (Linane), a former Miss Atlanta, whom he had married early in his career with the Giants.
-They had four sons, Jim, Jeff, Paul, and Chris.
+They had four sons, Jim, Jeff, Paul, and Chris, and one daughter, Mary Celine.
 Hearn took a sales job with the Van Heusen shirt company in the Northeast, but felt the tug of his other great sporting passion, golf.
 He returned to Atlanta and opened the 17-acre Jim Hearn Golf Center.
 In 1983 he was inducted into the Georgia Sports Hall of Fame.

 Jim Hearn died at the age of 77 from Hodgkin’s lymphoma on June 10, 1998, at his winter home in Boca Grande, Florida.